WQQO: History

-In 1979-1980, the station had a simulcast of sister station WOHO 1470 AM for morning drive time as well as for weekend broadcasts of American Top 40.
-In 1980 the station went on its own with live local on-air talent.
-They began playing Album-oriented Rock (AOR).
-As the format changed from rock to adult contemporary, it was known as "105 WXEZ Rocks" to "3WM 105 FM" in the early 1980s.
+During both 1979 and 1980, the station had a simulcast of sister station WOHO 1470 AM for morning drive time as well as for weekend broadcasts of American Top 40 (AT40 would later move to WMHE following its Top 40 launch in 1984).
+In 1980, the station went on its own with live local on-air talent.
+The FM feed began playing Album-oriented Rock (AOR).
+As the format changed from rock to adult contemporary in September 1982, the branding changed from "105 WXEZ Rocks" to "3WM 105 FM".
+This move was due to poor ratings and failing to compete against other AOR station WIOT.
 After dumping the WXEZ calls (to a Chicago station) they obtained WWWM-FM (from a Cleveland station who went by "M105"), hence the "3WM".

-Their AM sister station on 1470, WOHO, then also changed their calls to WWWM from 1990-1995.
+Their AM sister station on 1470, WOHO, then also changed their calls to WWWM from 1990 until 1995.
 The format was urban contemporary music at the time.
 The Toledo duopoly of 1470AM/105.5FM has always been owned by the Lew Dickey family, first as Midwestern Broadcasting, then as Cumulus Broadcasting/Media.

 The station re-branded as "Star 105" in 1998, changing format from adult contemporary to hot adult contemporary.
 In April 2007, Star 105.5 became Toledo's home for Delilah's syndicated love-songs program, which competes with the John Tesh show on Clear Channel's WRVF.
 WWWM had previously aired Delilah for a time during the late 1990s.
 At the same time, the station became known as "Star 105.5" rather than simply "Star 105" and modified its playlist in a more mainstream AC direction, adding more music from the 1970s.
 However, after Star 105.5 dropped Delilah, and in 2008 replaced her with the Billy Bush show, the station returned to hot AC and pre-1980s music was dropped.
 In April 2008, WWWM-FM began continuous HD Radio digital radio broadcasts.

 WWWM was re-branded as "Star 105" on March 19, 2012, concurrent with a format switch to contemporary hit radio; "Andrew Z in the Morning" was picked up for morning drive at this time, but dropped from the lineup that December.
 In September 2014, Denny Schaffer returned to the Toledo market to host morning drive on WWWM.